KEINOS/go-totp/README.md

 // This is equivalent to key.String().
 uriKey := key.URI()

+// Retrieve the secret value in various formats.
+// ---------------------------------------------

 // Get the secret value in Base32 format string.
-// This is equivalent to key.Secret.String().
+// This encoding is used in TOTP URI format and is equivalent to
+// key.Secret.String().
 base32Key := key.Secret.Base32()

 // Get the secret value in Base62 format string. base62Key := key.Secret.Base62()

+// Get the secret value in Base64 format string.
+// This encoding is used in PEM format. base64Key := key.Secret.Base64()

-// Get the secret value in bytes. rawKey := key.Secret.Bytes()
+// Get the secret value in bytes.
+This is the raw secret value. rawKey := key.Secret.Bytes()
 ```